 Prospective members are introduced to the Club as guests of a member at lunch or at social functions.
 Thereafter, they can be nominated for election to membership by recommendations of a sponsor and a seconder who have known the interested party for at least two years.
 Proposals for membership are submitted in writing, on forms available to members from the Membership Committee.

-3. If the request is approved, Membership Services mails an application form to the Proposer.
+2. Membership Services mails an application packet to the applicant (or it can be picked up in person).
 Outstanding applications have four months to be submitted, unless otherwise arranged.
-The Proposer then helps the applicant fill out the application.
-The Proposer also introduces the applicant to a least two members of the Board of Managers.
+The Proposer is expected to help the applicant fill out the application if questions arise, and introduce the applicant to a least two members of the Board of Managers.

-4. Once the application is submitted to Membership Services, a proposal for membership is presented to the Board of Managers, which meets monthly**.
+3. Once the completed application is submitted to Membership Services, a proposal for membership is presented to the Board of Managers, which meets monthly**.
 The Board votes on acceptance of the proposal for membership.
-If accepted, the proposed member’s name is posted the next day in the Green Room for four weeks.
+If accepted, the proposed member’s name is posted the next day in the Green Room for 30 days.

-5. At the next month’s meeting of the Board of Managers, the Secretary of the Board, present information about each applicant and the Board votes on acceptance of the applicant for membership.
-If approved, the names of the new members are posted the next day in the Green Room, on our website, and in the newsletter.
-The Proposer will be notified to pass along the news to the applicant.
+4. At the next month’s meeting of the Board of Managers, the Secretary of the Board presents information about each applicant and the Board votes on acceptance of the applicant for membership.
+If approved, the names of the new members are displayed the next day in the Green Room and in the monthly newsletter.
+The applicant and both sponsors will be notified.

 * To obtain a list of current members, please contact Membership Services at firstname.lastname@example.org. ** except during the summer

 PATRON MEMBERS enjoy the benefits of the Art Club, with the exception of exhibiting, and are encouraged to take classes and workshops.
 Some people join the Art Club as a Patron Member and then later apply to transfer their status to Exhibiting Artist Member.